The Bankrate promise

-Property tax assessments help determine how much property taxes you’ll pay.
-Sometimes, appealing your assessment can help lower your tax liability if you can prove your home’s value is less than what the assessor estimated, especially if your taxes have gone up considerably.
+Property tax assessments help determine how much property taxes you’ll pay, based on several valuation factors.
+Appealing your assessment can sometimes help lower your tax liability, especially if your taxes have gone up considerably.
+But you must prove your home’s value is less than what the assessor initially estimated.

 How property taxes work

-Property taxes pay for public needs and services, such as schools, hospitals, general funds, roads and other utilities.
-The tax rates are set by individual locality, often by county, and vary widely.
-In Daphne, Alabama, for example, the 2019 property tax rate was 0.33 percent, while in Binghamton, New York, the rate was 3.11 percent, ATTOM Data Solutions reports.
+Property taxes cover the costs for public needs and services, such as schools, hospitals, general funds, roads and utilities.
+The tax rates are set by individual locality, often by county, and can vary widely.
+In Montgomery, Alabama, for example, the 2022 property tax rate was 0.29 percent, while in Suffolk County, New York, the rate was 1.7 percent.

-To calculate property taxes, your county or municipality will factor either the assessed or fair market value of your home compared to the value of other homes in your jurisdiction and set a tax rate based on budgetary needs.
-Homeowners with comparable properties, such as having similar construction, square footage and lot size, should have property taxes that are close in value.
+To calculate property taxes, your county or municipality will typically factor either the assessed or fair market value of your home compared to the value of other homes in your jurisdiction, and will set a tax rate based on its budgetary needs.
+How often this process occurs depends on your state laws and county procedures.
+For example, the state of Montana requires properties to be assessed every two years, but Oregon requires assessments every year.

 “However, as there are hundreds of thousands of properties in a given county, there could be several factors that might be missed when relying solely on the government-controlled equation,” says Vanslette.

-If you believe your property tax assessment is inaccurate, you can challenge it, but usually only within a certain time period after receiving it.
+If you believe your property tax assessment is inaccurate, you can challenge it, but a time limit typically applies.

-In DeKalb County, Georgia, for instance, homeowners receive the assessment in May and have until July to appeal it, according to Bill Golden, a real estate agent with RE/MAX Around Atlanta.
+In DeKalb County, Georgia, for instance, homeowners receive the assessment in May and have until July to appeal it, according to Bill Golden, a real estate agent with Keller Williams in Atlanta.

 “This is a strict deadline, so be sure to seek assistance as soon as possible if you feel the assessed value differs greatly from your perceived value,” says Vanslette.

-While some homeowners decide to conduct the appeal themselves, others opt to hire a third party who can take on the appeal for them for a fee.
+While some homeowners decide to conduct the appeal themselves, others may opt to hire a third party who can take on the appeal for them for a nominal fee.

 “Services often charge a percentage of the money saved,” Golden says.
 “Whether that is worth it largely depends on how far off you perceive the assessed value to be.”